What is embodied carbon (and what can we do about it)?

 Reducing the amount of embodied carbon created in the construction process is one of the biggest challenges facing the built environment.

-The built environment has a pivotal role to play in the battle against climate change.
-Our sector is responsible for around 40% of global CO2 emissions annually, and despite new innovations in the construction process like adaptive reuse and prefabrication, we still have a work to do if we want to achieve the 2050 net zero target set out by the United Nations.
+The built environment has a pivotal role to play in the climate emergency.
+Our sector is responsible for around 40% of global CO2 emissions annually, making it one of the biggest sources of pollution, and despite new innovations in the construction industry like adaptive reuse projects and prefabrication, we still have a work to do if we want to achieve the 2050 net zero target set out by the United Nations.

 Learn more: What is COP28 (and why is it so controversial)?